philsupertramp/blog/src/notes/zero-shot-classification.md

 I will continue to explore the possibilities of zero-shot classification and how it can be used to solve a wide range of tasks in the future.
 We will probably see more notes/posts on this topic in the future.
+The next little project will be to curate a mask language dataset and train a model on it.
+As well as to explore the possibilities of the here used model on a larger scale.

+I have an unused NVIDIA GPU (RTX 20xx with 6GB VRAM) and I'm thinking about using it for training a model on a larger scale.
+Maybe even to look into distributed training and how it can be used to train models on even larger datasets by using my desktop computer together with my laptop (RTX 4070 with 8GB VRAM)

 ## References
 - [AAAI](https://aaai.org/)